dalmura/infrastructure/sites/indigo/README.md

 You now have a basic k8s cluster running with:
 * 3x rpi4.4gb.arm control plane nodes
 * Able to schedule workloads on them
-* A floating vip of 192.168.77.2
+* A floating VIP of 192.168.77.2

 ### Install Sidero on dal-k8s-mgmt-1

-Configure the DHCP server to reference dal-k8s-mgmt-1.
+Configure the DHCP server to reference dal-k8s-mgmt-1's VIP

 We need to configure the following aspects of the DHCP server for the Servers VLAN:
 * IP address of the server to boot from (Option 66)